The Tamahere Community Committee was elected at a public meeting in October 2019.

 Additional meetings are held when local developments and events demand.
 Contact any of the members using the details below to discuss current or concerning issues.

-The committee assists and supports Tamahere ward councillor Wally Hayes in his dealings with the council.
-Click here for background on Cr Hayes.
+The committee assists and supports Tamahere ward councillor Aksel Bech in his dealings with the council.
+Click here for background on Cr Bech.

 Community committees are not a vehicle for fighting local issues but can provide the council with the feelings of the community on any issues or concerns at an early stage, which hopefully influences council’s decisions.
 Committee members can, however, make submissions on their own behalf as private individuals.